Bigdata-HPC-Lab/ScaleQsim/readme.md

 ## Overview

 ScaleQsim is a distributed full-state quantum circuit simulator based on Google's Qsim.
-It is designed to support extereme-scale HPC systems such as Perlmutter@NERSC while utilizing exiting effiicent quantim simulation logic from Qsim.
+It is designed to support extreme-scale HPC systems such as Perlmutter@NERSC while utilizing existing efficient quantum simulation logic from Qsim.
 To efficiently support multi-Node/GPUs, ScaleQsim introduces:
 - A two-phase state vector partitioning scheme (inter-node and intra-node),
 - A target index generation and mapping system for efficient memory access,